-Using your own bank offers the safety and security of a familar brand but little else.
-Some Australian banks still charge flat fees or 1% commissions to exchange currency which you generally won't find elsewhere.
+Using your own bank offers the safety and security of a familiar brand but little else.
+Some Australian banks still charge flat fees or 1% commissions to exchange currency which you generally won’t find elsewhere.

-While their exchange rates for US dollars, Euros and British Pound tend to be worse than an independant currency exchange, they do have reasonable rates for less common currencies, like the Mexican Peso or Canadian Dollar.
+While their exchange rates for US dollars, Euros and British Pound tend to be worse than an independent currency exchange, they do have reasonable rates for less common currencies, like the Mexican Peso or Canadian Dollar.

 To work out if a bank is the cheapest way to buy your currency, make sure you compare exchange rates.

 4. At The Airport

 Probably the most convenient but can also be the most costly.
 The exchange rates at most airports are far worse than in the city.
 This is simply because they don’t have to be competitive.

 If you still want to pick up the currency from the airport, it’s much cheaper to order it online first and pick it up on the day.